 - 1. Complete the assigned reading before coming to class.
 Review 1A topics that are unfamiliar.
 Write down any vocabulary words that you do not understand as well as their definitions from the textbook. - 2.
 Take handwritten notes during class and review your notes regularly.
 Cognitive science tells us that we learn new information better when we write rather than type. - 3.
 Review your notes early and often.
 Use the assigned reading to fill in details and redraw important figures. - 4.
 Write down any questions you have.
 Bring these questions with you to office hours or the drop-in tutoring center. - Most of the "rules" that you learn in chemistry are guidelines.
 There are exceptions.
-You will recognize these exceptions more as your chemical intuition builds. - Do a little bit every day.
-After every lecture, review the reading assignment and complete in-chapter and end-of-chapter exercises.
+You will recognize these exceptions more as your chemical intuition builds.

+- 6. Do a little bit every day.
+After every lecture, review the reading assignment and complete in-chapter and end-ofchapter exercises.
 Spend at least an hour on chemistry every day. - 7.
+Complete all of the recommended practice problems with a focus on understanding the underlying concepts. - 8.
 Seek conceptual understanding.
-Memorization will follow. - 8.
+Memorization will follow. - 9.
 Join a study group.
 Work on problem sets together.
-The best way to learn the material is to teach it to somebody else. - 9.
-Utilize the free tutoring services on campus and online through the MSTRC. - 10.
+The best way to learn the material is to teach it to somebody else. - 10.
+Utilize the free tutoring services on campus and online through the MSTRC. - 11.
 Take care of yourself!
 Stay well-rested and drink water.
 Your physical health and safety are your priority.
 If you need assistance with any basic needs, please reach out to me to referrals to campus resources.